 The traffic layer displays traffic density on roadways to help drone operators avoid flying over potentially dangerous situations like congested areas that may pose a risk to vehicles and people on the ground.
 As you’d expect, the green roads represent light traffic whereas the red roads represent heavy traffic.
 Operators can use this tool to understand what time of the day has the least amount of traffic and schedule their missions accordingly.
 Additionally, the population density map layer helps visualize a heavily populated area when operating a drone.

 Drone pilots can evaluate the airspace with a variety of map styles, such as satellite view or in 3D, making it easier to plan inspections and other object-centric flights.
 When reviewing their mission plan, a different point of view is also helpful for drone pilots to ensure there are no buildings or infrastructures too close to the flight path.

 Regulatory Data and Advisories

 Our regulatory data includes airspace classes and advisories from the FAA, such as National Security UAS Flight Restrictions.
-We also display the FAA’s UAS Facility Maps that show the pre-approved ceilings in controlled airspace where LAANC is available for auto-approval.
+We also display the FAA’s UAS Facility Maps that show the pre-approved ceilings in controlled airspace where LAANC approval is required.